RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 Make every effort to get yourself unstuck and resolve your questions on your own first.
 But then:

+* **On Practice Sets, click the "Email the instructor" link for personalized help on a problem**.
+This will draft an email to me where you can ask a question, and it includes a link to your most recent attempt at the problem. *Please use this link rather than sending a separate email.*
 * **Attend drop-in hours and ask questions there.** You can use the in-person drop-in hours, the online ones, or both.
 No appointment needed.
 * [Schedule an appointment through Calendly](https://calendly.com/robert-talbert/) if drop-in hours don't work for you.
 * **Work with a classmate** as long as you're staying within bounds on academic honesty above.
 In particular, working in groups on Class Prep is a very good idea and will help keep you from getting stuck at the beginning of a new concept.